Shantanu-Nagwekar-01/Heap-Implementation-in-Cpp/README.md

 ./Max_Heap
 ````

-For building heap from array:
+For building a heap from an array:

 ```bash
 g++ Build-Heap-From-Array.cpp -o BuildHeap
 ./BuildHeap
 ```